Another Working Holiday Canada

 Do I need IEC health insurance again when I participate through an RO?

-Yes, you need the same documents for activation as for the Working Holiday work permit because an RO participation is a work permit under the IEC (International Experience Canada).
+Yes, you will need the same documents for activation as for the Working Holiday work permit because an RO participation is a work permit under the IEC (International Experience Canada).

 Your health insurance must cover: